 Oxford and the Australian National University are both members of the International Alliance of Research Universities (IARU).
 Together the members are tackling major research projects, offering a Global Summer Programme that brings together students from the IARU universities, facilitating staff exchanges, and taking action on critical university issues such as campus sustainability.
 Through their IARU connection, Oxford and the Australian National University have agreed a staff exchange scheme through which a member of the administrative staff from Oxford spends a year working at ANU.

-There are around 380 Oceanic citizens currently studying at Oxford, with the largest single group – around one third – in the social sciences.
-Over three quarters of students from Oceania are postgraduates, evenly divided between research and taught degrees.
+There are over 380 Oceanic citizens currently studying at Oxford, with the largest single group in the social sciences.
+Most students from Oceania are postgraduates, evenly divided between research and taught degrees.

 Scholarships available to students from the Oceania region include the Charlie Perkins Scholarships, the Australian Bicentennial Scholarships and Fellowships, the General Sir John Monash Foundation scholarships, Gowrie Scholarships, the Roberta Sykes Scholarships and the Oxford Australia Scholarship Fund.